QCPOLstakepool/cardano-tip-bot/README.md

 The complete command could look like `!tip @TelegramUser 3 ADA, 1000000 hosky wow great work, thank you!` on Telegram.

 ### Specific commands
-#### Twitter
-1. `.@Cardano_Tip_Bot !giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who replies to the tweet in the next `<duration>` timeframe.
-It can only be used when posting a new tweet (not a reply and not a retweet).
-For examples:
-    - `.@Cardano_Tip_Bot !giveaway 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who replies to the tweet in the next 15 minutes
-    - `.@Cardano_Tip_Bot !giveaway 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who replies to the tweet in the next 1 hour and 30 minutes

-    **NOTE: The dot (`.`) before `@Cardano_Tip_Bot` is important!**

 #### Discord / Telegram
 1. `!rain <duration> <assets>` allows you to distribute `<assets>` equally among everyone who sent at least one message in the last `<duration>` timeframe in the channel.
 For examples:
     - `!rain 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 15 minutes
     - `!rain 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 1 hour and 30 minutes

 #### Discord
-1. `!createraininterval <interval> <duration> <assets>` allows you to setup an automatic rain on the channel.
+1. [RESTRICTED]<sup>1</sup> `!createraininterval <name> <interval> <duration> <assets>` allows you to setup an automatic rain on the channel.
-    - `!createraininterval 1h 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 15 minutes, every hour
+    - `!createraininterval hourly-rain 1h 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 15 minutes, every hour
-    - `!createraininterval 24h 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 1 hour and 30 minutes, every 24 hours
+    - `!createraininterval daily-rain 24h 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 1 hour and 30 minutes, every 24 hours

     **NOTE: If your balance is insufficient when the interval executes, the interval will be removed automatically and you will need to recreate it.**
-2. `!removeraininterval` will remove your rain interval in the current channel, if any.
+2. [RESTRICTED]<sup>1</sup> `!removeraininterval <name>` will remove your rain interval named '<name>' in the current channel.
+3. [RESTRICTED]<sup>1</sup> `!listraininterval` will list all your active rain intervals in the current channel.
-3. `!giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who reacts with at least one emoji to the message in the next `<duration>` timeframe.
+4. `!giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who reacts with at least one emoji to the message in the next `<duration>` timeframe.
 For examples:
     - `!giveaway 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who reacts with an emoji to the message in the next 15 minutes
     - `!giveaway 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who reacts with an emoji to the message in the next 1 hour and 30 minutes
-4. `!raffle <duration> <assets>` allows you to distribute `<assets>` to one random person who reacted with at least one emoji to the message in the next `<duration>` timeframe.
+5. `!raffle <duration> <assets>` allows you to distribute `<assets>` to one random person who reacted with at least one emoji to the message in the next `<duration>` timeframe.
 For examples:
     - `!raffle 15m 1000000 HOSKY` will distribute 1 000 000 HOSKY to one random person who reacts with an emoji to the message in the next 15 minutes
     - `!raffle 1h30m 10 ADA, 1000000000 HOKSY` will distribute 10 ADA and 1 000 000 000 HOSKY to one random person who reacts with an emoji to the message in the next 1 hour and 30 minutes

+<sup>1</sup> Restricted commands are not available to everyone.

 ## Roadmap
 ### Phase 1 ✅ 2022-01-29